BurbSec/JohnnyBot/README.md

 # JohnnyBot - Discord Moderation Bot

 JohnnyBot is a Discord moderation bot designed to automate role management and enforce server rules.
 It provides features such as automatic role assignment, message deletion, and user management to ensure a smooth server experience.
+Most commands are limited to users with the MODERATOR_ROLE_NAME, however the PetBot commands can be leveraged by all users.

 ## Features